-All the President's Men is a historical drama focused on the Watergate scandal and investigative journalism.
-The film does not feature any identifiable LGBTQ+ characters, themes, or plotlines, thus there is no portrayal to evaluate.
+All the President's Men is a historical drama centered on the Watergate investigation.
+The narrative does not feature any identifiable LGBTQ+ characters or themes, as its focus remains strictly on political journalism and the unfolding scandal.

 The movie does not contain any action or adventure elements.